For what it's worth

 Standard Gage (China) by Hexagon Metrology, newly introduced in 2009.
 "Globally Sourced" is the way Hexagon describes these cheap calipers.
 We're supposed to guess what part of the globe they come from.
 Duh.

-Tesa dial calipers are made in Switzerland, of exactly the same parts used for Brown & Sharpe and Etalon calipers.
-If you're used to the top quality of old Tesa calipers, you may be disappointed in the new models.
+TESA dial calipers are labeled "Switzerland" but are assembled in China, of exactly the same parts used for Brown & Sharpe and Etalon calipers.
+If you're used to the top quality of old TESA calipers, you may be disappointed in the new models.
 And, if you can get hold of an old model on eBay, grab it.
 The "Eagle" model has titanium coated beams (refer to our repair section below).

 Batteries required?
 Although the jaws can also be ground flat and parallel on digital calipers, we run into the added problem of electronics.
 These parts are usually too expensive to replace.
 Furthermore, the models change every couple of years making them obsolete.
 Sad to say, digital calipers by all manufacturers should be considered a short-term investment.
 (By the way, batteries and battery covers are available.
 See our parts list.)